What Tunings Did Bach Use?

 People probably regard Bach as being the baroque composer.
 He was a master at writing, even improvising the most complex of fugues.
 With this preference for traditional polyphonic forms such as fugues and canons, at his time, many must have viewed him as rather traditional composer.
 On the other hand, he did expand into new, previously (almost) unexplored keys on the keyboard.
 Thus, he may have helped advancing music towards the pre-classical era, and some of his sons (especially Carl Philipp Emanuel, 1714 – 1788) clearly were early classical (pre-classical) composers.

-Tuning at Bach’s Time
+Tunings at Bach’s Time

-Similarly, over Bach’s lifespan tuning went through a lot of evolution: in Bach’s time, the Silbermann family of organ makers essentially still tuned their instruments in Meantone temperament.
-Bach (a well-sought organ expert / tester) disliked the tuning of Silbermann organs.
+Similarly, over Bach’s lifespan tunings went through a lot of evolution: in Bach’s time, the Silbermann family of organ makers essentially still tuned their instruments in Meantone temperament.
+Bach (a well-sought organ expert / tester) disliked the tunings of Silbermann organs.
 When he played one of these instruments, he on purpose selected keys or modulations that would make the presence of a “wolf fifth” (see my previous blog entry) most obvious, just to exhibit his opinion about such tuning.
 He must have had fun at doing this!
 To the organ maker’s dismay he also used to pull all the stops and hold the fullest possible chord in order to see whether the instrument “had enough breath”.

-However, Bach’s opinion on the Silbermann tuning does not automatically imply that he meant to use equal temperament tuning!
+However, Bach’s opinion on the Silbermann tunings does not automatically imply that he meant to use equal temperament tuning!
 In Bach’s time, Andreas Werckmeister developed tuning schemes that permitted using a growing number (ultimately all) of the keys on keyboard instruments, without re-tuning.
 Evolution in instruments and music / composition style continued.
 Some of Bach’s sons started writing for the fortepiano (instruments that one didn’t need tune nearly as frequently as a harpsichord).
 Therefore, they are likely to have used tuning close to equal temperament.
-Hence the question about the tuning that Bach used for his own instruments.
+Hence the question about the tunings that Bach used for his own instruments.
 What is the best / desirable tuning for playing Bach’s works on keyboard instruments?

 Using All Possible Keys